April 15, 2021

 Part B is Medicare’s outpatient services.
 When you see a doctor as an outpatient for the first time during the calendar year you will pay the Medicare Part B deductible.
 Once you have paid that deductible you have 100% coverage.

-As I make this video the Medicare Part B annual deductible is approximately $200.
+As I write this article the Medicare Part B annual deductible is approximately $200.
 That’s all.
 The Part B deductible will change a little every year.
 Medicare has a stated target of $250 sometime in the next four or five years.
 You pay this deductible once a year when you first see the doctor for outpatient services.
 After that everything is covered.
 100%

 This is what I call the Peace of Mind plan.
-People who choose a Medicare supplement Plan G just want great coverage, so they do not have to think about their healthcare.
+People who choose a Medicare supplement Plan G just want great coverage.
+They do not want to think about their healthcare.
 It’s just paid for.
 It offers complete Peace of Mind.

 Let’s compare that to the Medicare supplement Plan N.

-Medicare supplement Plan N has less insurance coverage than the Plan G and cost less.
+Medicare supplement Plan N has less insurance coverage than the Plan G and it cost less.

 But there is a catch beyond just the lower premium.